vonwolfgang/SearchSort/README.md

 # SearchSort
-This is the Kodluyoruz HomeWork which is in the Data Science Path
+This is  Kodluyoruz HomeWork which is in the Data Science Path